Jukka Raitala

-Jukka Raitala (born 15 September 1988) is a Finnish professional footballer who plays for HJK and the Finnish national team.
-He usually plays as a left back in both his club side and the national team but can also operate as a right back or a central defender.
+Jukka Matias Raitala (born 15 September 1988) is a Finnish professional footballer who plays for Veikkausliiga club IF Gnistan.
+He usually plays as a left back in both his club side and the Finland football team but can also operate as a right back or a central defender.
 Raitala was born in Kerava, Finland, where he played for the local youth team before moving to HJK's youth organization.

 Club career

 Early career

 Raitala joined the Keravan Pallo-75 junior team at the age of seven.
 He played there for ten years before he moved to HJK in 2005.
 After just one year in the youth team he was promoted to HJK's reserve team, Klubi-04.
 In his lone season with Klubi-04, Raitala made 22 appearances.